kevinlee9/Semantic-Segmentation/README.md

 # Semantic-Segmentation
-list for useful code and papers
+List for useful code and papers

+Inspired by JackieZhangdx, see [this](https://github.com/JackieZhangdx/WeakSupervisedSegmentationList) for more lists.

 ## code